 In part 1, we took a look at what Achilles Tendonitis is.
 We had a look at the muscles and tendons that make up the Achilles; what happens when Achilles Tendonitis occurs; and the major causes and risk factors that contribute to Achilles Tendonitis.

 If you suffer from achilles tendonitis or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 In part 2, we're going to outline a detailed strategy for the initial treatment of Achilles tendonitis.
 Firstly, we'll look at the importance of the immediate treatment (the first 48 to 72 hours), and then we'll outline the ongoing treatment necessary for a full recovery.